Construction impacts in the Domain precinct

 The use of heavy machinery such as rock breakers, excavators, road saws and generators will generate medium to high levels of noise and vibration at various stages of construction.

 In some instances, there is the potential for this to have an impact on the comfort of people living or working near construction sites.

 Whilst every effort is made to undertake high impacts activities during standard construction hours, this is not always possible.

-Prior to works commencing, qualified acoustic consultants will assess predicted noise and vibration levels.
-This will help to identify which properties may be eligible for temporary alternative accommodation or respite offers in accordance with the Metro Tunnel Residential Impact Mitigation Guidelines for Construction.
+Prior to works commencing, qualified acoustic consultants assessed noise and vibration levels.
+This helped to identify which properties may be eligible for temporary alternative accommodation or respite offers in accordance with the Metro Tunnel Residential Impact Mitigation Guidelines for Construction.

 Residents who are eligible for temporary alternative accommodation during these works will be contacted by the project team to discuss their individual requirements.
 Requests for relocation will be assessed on a case-by-case basis.

 Ear plugs will be made available to all residents in foyers of nearby apartment buildings.

 More information about how we manage construction noise and vibration across the Metro Tunnel Project.